EigenVValue/3D-Morphable-Face-Model/README.md

 $$

 where $p_i$ and $q_i$ are the $i$-th closest points in the scan and in the BFM model, respectively. $R$ is the rotation matrix, $t$ is the translation vector.

-Though that it's very similar to the rigid shape matching task, but:
-* Here we transform the BFM model (while the scan is fixed) to the scan.
-* Don't optimize the scale parameter
-* The correspondence are much more noiser than the keypoints, that's why we need to use Gauss-Newton optimization to align the two meshes.

-__NOTE__:
-* The rigid transform parameters are set in the BFM layer class.
-You can access them by `bfm_model.rot_vec` and `bfm_model.t`.
-The transform itself is already implemented in the `rigid_inference` function in the `BFM_layer` class.
-* To optimize the objective function you will need to find the Jacobian matrices of the objective function with respect to the rotation and translation parameters.
-These are defined in `BFM_layer.get_J_t` and `BFM_layer.get_J_rot` in `BFM.py`
-* The rotation is represented by a rotation vector (axis-angle representation).
-You can convert it to a rotation matrix using the `rodriguez` function in `BFM`

 __Task 2__: Implement the function `rigid_ICP` in the `fitting_3DMM.py` file.